igorjakus/oh-my-coach/README.md

 ## Description

-The application offers a personal agent who acts as both a supportive friend and a dedicated coach.
-It gets to know you over time, helps you stay motivated, assists in organizing your daily plans, and supports you in achieving your goals.
-At the end of the day, it also provides a space to clear your mind and reflect before sleep.
+Oh My Coach!
+Your simple personal assistant for difficult planning.
+Just set your goal and let be guided by individual chats, personalized tasks and daily retro recaps.

 ## Technologies

-- Python with FastAPI
+* Python with FastAPI
-- WebRTC and node.js for VTV
+* WebRTC and node.js for VTV
-- Vanilla HTML + Bootstrap
+* Vanilla HTML + Bootstrap
-- OpenAI Real Time API
+* OpenAI API
+* postgresql

 ## Images